 Tips for Making these Meal Prep Taco Bowls

 - Change the protein: You can use any ground meat for this recipe including ground beef, ground chicken, and vegetarian crumbles for a meatless version.
-You can also use chopped chicken breast or chicken thighs.
+You can also use chopped chicken breast or chicken thighs, like the leftover meat from these chicken tinga tacos.

 - Packaged cauliflower rice: To keep things simple, I recommend using frozen cauliflower rice instead of making your own.
 I find it costs about the same and is so much faster than getting out your food processor.

 - Add beans, rice, or corn: If you want to bulk things up, add some canned beans or corn.
 You can also mix some brown rice or quinoa in with the cauliflower rice.

 - Taco bowl toppings: When serving it, add your favorite taco toppings - avocado, cheese, sour cream, cilantro, lime juice, or salsa